mvkitech/complete-nosql/readme.txt

 https://www.udemy.com/course/nodejs-the-complete-guide

-This code check in corresponds to the end of Section 18 "Understanding Validation".
+This code check in corresponds to the end of Section 19 "Error Handling".

 As usual with anything related to Node JS, the "node_modules" folder was excluded so the need to run "npm install" will have to be done if/when this repository is copied to a